-Taking 3.750 Repentance Steps down was a faster way but knee-busting.
-It took us an hour and a half to get to the monastery.
+Taking 3.750 Repentance Steps down was a faster way, but knee-busting.
+It took us an hour and a half to get back to the monastery.

 After a short stop at the Elijah basin, we continued our Sinai Mountain trip trekking to the St Catherine monastery.
 The monastery opened at 9 am.

-At 9 am we entered the monastery following Moses’ footsteps and standing again on another site where biblical Moses once stood.
+At 9 am we entered the monastery following Moses’ footsteps and standing again on another site where Biblical Moses once stood.

-TIPS FOR CLIMBING MOUNT SINAI
+TIPS FOR CLIMBING MOUNT SINAI, EGYPT

-• dress in layers – during your Mount Sinai hike you will be sweating a lot, but also getting cold a lot
+- dress in layers – during your Mount Sinai hike you will be sweating a lot, but also getting cold a lot

-• take a warm jacket – you will need it at the top for sure.
+- take a warm jacket – you will need it at the top for sure.
 The wind at the top can be fairly strong!

-• take hiking sticks – if you are fit, hiking sticks are not necessary, but will make your Mount Sinai trek much easier.
+- take hiking sticks – if you are fit, hiking sticks are not necessary, but will make your Mount Sinai trek much easier.

-• don’t forget to take your passport with you – on your way to St Catherine you will need to go through several police checkpoints.
+- don’t forget to take your passport with you – on your way to St Catherine you will need to go through several police checkpoints.
 The police will ask for your identification documents.

 GETTING TO MOUNT SINAI

-Mount Sinai can be easily reached from Nuweiba, Dahab, Sharm El-Sheikh and Cairo.
+Mount Sinai can be easily reached from Nuweiba, Dahab, Sharm El-Sheikh, and Cairo.
 Popular bus tours go from Dahab, Sharm-El Sheikh, and Cairo to Mount Sinai.

-Talking about distances, St Catherine Monastery in the Sinai peninsula is about 274 miles (440 km) away from Cairo, 143 miles (230 km) away from Sharm El-Sheikh, 83 miles (133 km) away from Dahab and 68 miles (110 km) away from Nuweiba.
+Talking about distances, St Catherine Monastery in the Sinai peninsula is about 274 miles (440 km) away from Cairo, 143 miles (230 km) away from Sharm El-Sheikh, 83 miles (133 km) away from Dahab, and 68 miles (110 km) away from Nuweiba.